lucapisciotta/calibre/README.md

 If you want to use a mobile and eReader compatibilty version, `http://your-ip:8085/mobile`.

 Initially, you can try this image without an existing library because I've added a sample eBook.
 When you're ready and you've created your library you can simply pass it to `/books`.

+I've enabled the function to add new ebooks directly from the WebUI but this is available only from the same local network (With an IP in these subnets `192.168.0.0/16`, `172.16.0.0/12` and `10.0.0.0/8`)

 ### Usage
 ------------------------